On Gradient Descent Ascent for Nonconvex-Concave Minimax Problems: Related Work

-\paragraph{Online learning setting.} From the online learning perspective, there is difference in no-regret property of different algorithms.
-For example, the extragradient algorithm~\citep{Mertikopoulos-2019-Optimistic} is not no-regret, while the optimistic algorithm~\citep{Daskalakis-2018-Last} is a no-regret algorithm.
+\paragraph{Online learning setting.} From the online learning perspective, it is crucial to understand if the proposed algorithm achieves no-regret property.
+For example, the optimistic algorithm~\citep{Daskalakis-2018-Last} is a no-regret algorithm, while the extragradient algorithm~\citep{Mertikopoulos-2019-Optimistic} is not.
 In comparing limit behavior of zero-sum game dynamics,~\citet{Bailey-2018-Multiplicative} showed that the multiplicative weights update has similar property as GDA and specified the necessity of introducing the optimistic algorithms to study the last-iterate convergence.